Applications, plating solutions, brighteners, good operating practices and troubleshooting.

 Bright or satin nickel plating, used by itself or with other nickel deposits, is used extensively in automotive applications such as on plated wheels, bright trim, truck exhausts, bumpers and restorations.
-One or more layers of nickel is also used on motorcycles and bicycles, and on hardware, such as hand tools.
+One or more layers of nickel is also used on motorcycles and bicycles, and on hardware such as hand tools.
 In the home, bright or satin nickel is used on plumbing fixtures, light fixtures, appliances and wire goods (racks).
 Nickel is also used for tubing applications such as on furniture and wheel chairs.
-Most of these applications for nickel/chromium rely on these deposits to achieve the part's decorative appearance with corrosion protection and wearability.
+Most of these applications for nickel/chromium rely on these deposits to achieve the part’s decorative appearance with corrosion protection and wear resistance.

 The most commonly used nickel baths are Watts baths, which use a combination of nickel sulfate and nickel chloride, along with boric acid.
 This combination of nickel salts allows for a variety of characteristics.
-The remaining focus of this discussion will be on Watts-type nickel plating baths.

 A typical Watts bath contains nickel sulfate, nickel chloride and boric acid.
 Table I presents typical ranges for the components.
 Each component of the Watts formulation performs a very important and necessary role in the production of satisfactory deposits.